Lead Apron Uses in Radiology, Cath Lab, Dental & C-Arm Procedures

 • Protection of staff and attendants

 Cath lab procedures often involve fluoroscopy and may continue for long durations.
-Because of this, cath lab professionals generally require reliable radiation protection with good wearing comfort.
+Cath lab professionals generally require reliable radiation protection with good wearing comfort.

 • Interventional cardiologists